wp-plugins/basic-google-maps-placemarks/readme.txt

 1. Upload the *basic-google-maps-placemarks* directory to your *wp-content/plugins/* directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'Writing' page under the 'Settings' menu, then enter the width, height, zoom, etc and click the save button.
+3. Go to the 'Basic Google Maps Placemarks' page under the 'Settings' menu, then enter the width, height, zoom, etc and click the save button.
 4. Type the *[bgmp-map]* [shortcode](http://coding.smashingmagazine.com/2009/02/02/mastering-wordpress-shortcodes/) in a page or post to embed the map on that page/post.
 5. Go to the Placemarks menu and add your markers.
 6. (optional) You can also add the *[bgmp-list]* shortcode to a page for a text listing of all of the placemarks.